Europe Chills Out

 In Latin America, Colombia decriminalized "personal quantities" of all drugs by a ruling of the judiciary in 1994.
 Peru passed a decrim law in 2003, Venezuela in 2004, and Brazil in 2006.
 Argentina decriminalized via a court ruling in 2008.
 A decriminalization bill has been passed in Mexico, and after some initial balking signed into law by President Felipe Calderón in August 2009.
 In December 2013, Uruguay's President José Mujica signed his historic law legalizing cannabis under a system of government regulation.

 At the same time, the US-backed Drug War in Mexico has escalated into a real shooting war, following what happened in Colombia in the '90s and Peru in the '80s.
 And, ironically, in December 2009, Colombia's arch-conservative President Alvaro Uribe succeeded in pushing through a constitutional amendment that re-criminalized "personal quantities."
 However, with the amendment still under judicial review, for now this just means that police can confiscate your drugs, but not actually arrest you.

 Asia Tightens Up

-At the other end of the spectrum are China, Indonesia, the Philippines and Malaysia, where you can get the death penalty for simple possession (with presumed intention to distribute).
+At the other end of the spectrum are China, Indonesia, the Philippines and Malaysia, where you can get the death penalty for mere possession (with presumed intention to distribute).
 The high-profile cases in which death sentences have been carried out have concerned opiates rather than cannabis, but China's laws are especially vague on the distinction.
 In a macabre annual ritual, China carries out mass public executions of drug convicts every June 26, International Day Against Drug Abuse.
 Certainly, China and the Southeast Asian nations have the world’s most draconian enforcement policies.

 Dissent is emerging to the Single Convention system.
 In March 2009, Bolivia’s President Evo Morales publicly chewed a coca leaf at the summit of the UN Commission for Narcotic Drugs in Vienna to make the point that the plant should be removed from the list of prohibited drugs.